artistrydat/ai-travel-planner/README.md

 # AI Travel Planner

-An AI-powered travel planner that creates detailed itineraries based on your preferences, with both a web application and Telegram bot dashboard.
+An AI-powered travel planner that creates detailed itineraries based on your preferences, with both a web application and Tele## 📚 Documentation

+- **🤖 Telegram Integration**: See [TELEGRAM_AUTH.md](./Docs/TELEGRAM_AUTH.md) for complete Telegram WebApp setup
+- **🚀 Deployment Guide**: See [DEPLOYMENT.md](./Docs/DEPLOYMENT.md) for production deployment
+- **📄 Export Functionality**: See [EXPORT_FUNCTIONALITY.md](./Docs/EXPORT_FUNCTIONALITY.md) for file export system and platform compatibility
+- **🔧 Configuration**: All API keys and environment variables detailed in docsbot dashboard.

 ## 🚀 Features